Remote Access to a Linux Server

 output to the specified file.

 There are many fine text-based editors available on csci.
-The
+Most folks

-use vi (actually, vim: vi Improved) so that is what I document
+know and use vim so that is what I document here.

-Here are some resources that should help your transition to vi:
+Here are some resources that should help your transition to vim:

-- Don't try to use vi to do anything useful until
+- Don't try to use vim to do anything useful until

-Also, in the early stages don't try to use vi when you are
+Also, in the early stages don't try to use vim when you are in a hurry.

 - Quick Reference